ebranlard/wtDigiTwin-data/README.md

    - Results are identical whether using "0" or "O"

+- HydroSim_Coupled:
+  - qop is quite important.
+I'm not sure what to make of uop...
+  - Simulations of TS show some instabilities. (some are also present in OpenFAST, e.g. for B101010) Maybe due to lack of stiffness/damping -> Need Moorings

+  - Simulations extremely sensitive to qop pitch and heave

+  - TODO "FTNSB" simulations

 # Friday 15th of April

 - NOTE: Important GOTCHA: Cd, RefPointMotion, RefPointMapping, number of BldNodes, qop, uop,